AnudeepDasAD/CAM/README.md

 You can see the demo with this mp4 file: ![demo](https://github.com/AnudeepDasAD/CAM/blob/main/CAM%202022-04-12%2013-18-53.mp4)

+## Bunch of data analysis of various types

 ## References
 The work on conditional activation maps is taken from here:
 ```